sooshsen/Spike-Analysis/README.md

 3. SINGLE-UNIT ANALYSIS
    Pipeline for raw open-ephys recording data - to obtain spike onset timings for each experiment (within a penetration)

+4. LOCAL-FIELD-POTENTIAL
+   Currently the code supports a specific dataset - to be generalized in future for other use

 ARCHIVE:
 1. Generate metadata per experiment (mean, variance, #ofdatasamples) - getStats.py